-What we today call The Roman Agora of Athens is a large paved square, 112 meters long from west to east (370 ft.) by 96 meters (316 ft.) broad, constructed symmetrically with Hadrian's Library, in parallel direction and analogous dimensions.
-A peristyle surrounded by exterior walls, and an interior court 82 m. by 57 m. flagged in marble.
+What we call today The Roman Agora of Athens is a large paved square, 112 m long from west to east (370 ft) by 96 m (316 ft) broad, constructed symmetrically with Hadrian's Library, in parallel direction and analogous dimensions.
+A peristyle surrounded by exterior walls, and an interior court 82 m by 57 m flagged in marble.

 The columns of the peristyle, with double halls, was of the ionic order with a smooth shaft.
 The further end of the peristyle, the interior hall, was divided into several shops 6 m deep, testifying to the fact that this was a mercantile Agora.
 In the SW angle a marble Fountain stood, fed from the water of the Klepsydra, called the Agoranomion, the station for the police of the market which was later restored by Herod Atticos.
 The propylon (entrance) towards the west side, raised between the year 12 BC and 2 AD at the expenses of Julius Caesar and Augustus, is preserved to our days in a satisfactory state, is known under the name of Gate of the Market, or Gate of Athena Archegetis.